justinkay/context-rcnn-d2/README.md

 ## Preprocessing (Generate memory banks)

+To train a Context R-CNN, you must first generate memory banks of extracted features for your dataset using an existing Faster R-CNN model.
+This can be, for example, a COCO-pretrained model or a model you have previously trained.

-Add your model for feature extraction to scripts.preprocess.\_MODELS in the format provided.
+To do this, add info about your model to ```scripts.preprocess._MODELS``` in the format provided.
 All paths are relative to your models_dir when running scripts.

 ```
 model_name: {